 The PC Case is a seemingly unimportant part of the PC build in terms of performance and is actually overlooked quite a lot by novice builders.
-Most new builders, or even experienced ones sometimes, just pick a case that can hold their components and don’t give it much thought beyond that.
+Buying the best PC case under $70 has never been so easy either.
+Most new builders, or even experienced ones sometimes, just pick the best full-tower case that can hold their components and don’t give it much thought beyond that.
 However, it is proven that the chassis of your PC can sometimes impact performance quite significantly if you do not pay attention to how it is configured.
 Airflow is the paramount factor by which the chassis can impact your PC’s day-to-day performance.

 1. Phanteks Eclipse P400A